eBay/TrustFabric/Overview.md

 speak different protocols, they are built using different programming languages and they have different authentication and access requirements.
-Enterprises may also have specialized deployment topology, multiple lifecycles and different security zones (e.g. SOX, PCI) for hosting applications.
+Enterprises may also have specialized deployment topology, multiple life-cycles and different security zones (e.g. SOX, PCI) for hosting applications.

 Summarizing these challenges: